anranlyu/slbwc/README.md

 - Run tests / build: `go test ./...`, `go build ./...`
 - Use `go run ./cmd/node --help` to view flag usage.
-- For debugging overlay state, hit the internal endpoints (e.g. `GET /internal/chord/successor`), bearing in mind they are not authenticated.
+- For debugging overlay state, hit the internal endpoints (e.g. `GET /internal/chord/successor` or `GET /internal/koorde/successor`), bearing in mind they are not authenticated.
+- To launch a local mini-cluster quickly, use `scripts\start-nodes.ps1` (builds the binary, starts multiple processes, and stops them on Enter) and validate behaviour via `scripts\test-nodes.ps1`.

 ## Repository Layout